talesh/www-project-top-10-for-large-language-model-applications/markdown-to-pdf/README.md

 9. You should aim to keep a summary of the discussion around translations in the Github issue even if you were chatting in the OWASP Slack channel, which is located here: [OWASP Slack Channel](https://owasp.slack.com/archives/C063W2E791U).

-## How to generated a Translated PDF
+## How to generate a Translated PDF

 ### Requirements
 1. To generate PDFs from the markdown files you'll need to have the [md-to-pdf](https://www.npmjs.com/package/md-to-pdf) npm package installed globally.
 You can do this by installing globally if you have NPM installed on your machine: